Considering a major or minor in Sociology?

 Haverford’s Department of Sociology is small, but we view this as a strength.
 It allows students to work with a small number of people in depth and to develop a textured way of approaching the social world.
 Our goal is to enable students to do sociology.
 To this end, our courses are structured to facilitate the emergence of each student's own arguments; we help them formulate their own theoretical contentions and develop their own intellectual agenda.
 We aim to help students develop an Archimedian point from which to survey the social world.
 If we are successful, the point-of-view that students develop enables them to approach new, unfamiliar, problems (both academic and social) with helpful ideas about their resolution.

 There are a number of ways to learn more about our department and the discipline.
 To get a feeling for the breadth of the field, visit contexts.org to listen to podcasts, read blogs, and browse articles by leading sociologists that are intended for a general audience.
 Every March our department hosts a tea for declaring sophomores which freshmen are also welcome to attend.
 But you can contact the faculty any time of the year with your questions.
-You can also contact one of our majors for a student’s perspective.
+Would you like to get a student’s perspective?
+Our staff can put you in contact with one of our majors.

 - ASA style guide: http://libguides.brynmawr.edu/asa-style